-Setting the cooling/heating curve
+Setting the heating curve

-In the menus "Curve, heating" and "Curve, cooling", you can see the heating and cooling curves for your house.
-The purpose of the curves is to provide an even indoor temperature, regardless of the outdoor temperature, and thereby energy-efficient operation.
-Based on these curves, S1155PC determines the temperature of the water to the climate system (the supply temperature) and thus the indoor temperature.
+In the menu "Curve, heating", you can see the heating curve for your house.
+The task of the curve is to provide an uniform indoor temperature, regardless of the outdoor temperature, and thereby energy-efficient operation.
+Based on this curve, the S1255 determines the temperature of the water to the climate system (the supply temperature) and thus the indoor temperature.